Public Access Guidance for Lay Clients

 Does a barrister have to accept Public Access work?

 A barrister may choose whether or not to accept a case that is suitable for Public Access.
-However, a barrister may not refuse to accept instructions:a.On the grounds of race, colour, ethnic or national origin, nationality, citizenship, sex, gender re-assignment, sexual orientation, marital or civil partnership status,disability, age, religion or belief or pregnancy and maternity;b.On the grounds that they (or others)do not like the nature of the case; orc.On the grounds that your conduct, opinions or beliefs are unacceptable to them (or other).
+However, a barrister may not refuse to accept instructions: on the grounds of race, colour, ethnic or national origin, nationality, citizenship, sex, gender re-assignment, sexual orientation, marital or civil partnership status,disability, age, religion or belief or pregnancy and maternity;b.On the grounds that they (or others)do not like the nature of the case; orc.On the grounds that your conduct, opinions or beliefs are unacceptable to them (or other).

 If the barrister decides to accept your instructions, you will be sent a client care letter that describes the work to be undertaken, sets out the terms and conditions, states how much the work will cost and how to complain if something goes wrong.Throughout the case, the barrister remains under a duty to consider whether a case remains suitable for Public Access.They must refuse to continue to act as a Public Access barrister if it is no longer suitable for them to do so.
 The difference between the services offered by a barrister and a solicitor16.The difference between what a barrister does and what a solicitor does has become less obvious over the last few years.
 However, barristers specialise in providing expert legal advice, representing clients in court and drafting legal documents.Solicitors normally give advice to and draft documents for their clients,or may instruct a barrister to provide this service.